Ankush Das

 Latest News

-Jan 2024 Our paper Parametric Subtyping for Structural Parametric Polymorphism has been recgonized with a distinguished paper award at POPL 2024!
+Jan 2024 Our paper Parametric Subtyping for Structural Parametric Polymorphism has been recognized with a distinguished paper award at POPL 2024!

 Jan 2024 Big update!
 I have joined Boston University as an assistant professor.